TiagoMiqueiasMG/AutomationWithSelenium/README.md

-# Base2 - Test Automation / Automação de Testes Base2
+# Selenium WebDriver- Test Automation / Automação de Testes com Selenium WebDriver

 This repository contains automated tests developed with Selenium WebDriver The goal of these tests is to validate the user registration functionality in a user management system by performing the login process, verifying user data on the web interface, and subsequently creating tasks through the system by filling out the task creation form.